llwg/trip1/japan.md

 ![8.28 20:55 GMT+9: Seven Eleven Suntory beer (JPY 204)](pics/20230828_205512.jpg)

 The food was good .
-The rice was big (i ordered it big) and nice. except the salad which i had no dressing for and just ate plain raw vegetables.
+The rice was big (i ordered it big) and nice. however the salad i had no dressing for and just ate plain raw vegetables.
 The Shouchuu i poured into my empty salad bowl to drink. it tasted sort of like something between whiskey and wine.
 The beer tasted uninspiring very generic beer i think.

 I don't really remember what I did for the rest of the night but I assume just brush teeth and go to sleep.
 END OF DAY 2